A Lot or a Little?

 The book has suspense and a few scary moments.
 The children confront an evil, disembodied brain that controls a planet.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Parents Need to Know

-Grown scientists who read the book as a child recall it as being the first book that encouraged openness to imaginative speculation, the root of all scientific inquiry and creativity.
+Grown scientists who read A Wrinkle in Time as a child recall it as being the first book that encouraged openness to imaginative speculation, the root of all scientific inquiry and creativity.
 Parents who want to expose their children to women and girls who are passionate about math and science would do well to slip their child a copy of this book.
-Not only do Meg and her mother fit this particular bill, but it is Meg who wages the battle between good and evil.
+Not only do Meg and her mother fit this particular bill, but Meg is also the one who wages the battle between good and evil.